fountainstudios/AIMakecodeMarkdown/WaterQuality_ACT4.md

 ```

 ## Step 1
-Now that the AI has located the sources where the pollution is coming from, we need to make sure that it is correct.
-If it is, then we need to stop
+Now that the AI has located the sources where the pollution is coming from, we need to make sure that they are correct.
+If they are,
-the pollution coming from a specific location.
+then we need to stop the pollution coming from the locations.
-Get into the boat to go to each of the locations and shut them down.
+Get into the boat to go to each of the locations.
 **No coding is required for this Activity.**